European Commission – Promoting Safe Mobility: Protective Equipment, June 2024

 PIARC – DataBook of Roads and Road Transport 2020-2023

 The World Road Association – PIARC recently published a DataBook of Roads and Road Transport for 2020-2023.
 This report focuses on the collection of various data related to roads, road transport and safety which are internationally comparable with their accuracy and consistency ensured.
-The results of the data synthesis of roads/road transport and some kinds of basic data are graphically represented and must be informative for PIARC members.
-Also included is a summary of the work of PIARC presented as conclusions.
+Infographics of key road data and synthesis results highlight the current status of roads at global and regional level.

 March 5th, 2024|Categories: Knowledge|

-PIARC – Boosting Road Safety in LMICs: Conclusion, January 2024
+PIARC – Boosting Road Safety in LMICs, January 2024

 The World Road Association – PIARC implemented an ambitious PIARC Knowledge Exchange project, aiming at sharing knowledge about road safety, with the active contribution of NTUA and AIT, especially within Low and Middle Income Countries with limited resources but also in more developed economies with different needs and priorities.
 The conclusion of this project was presented by the PIARC President Nazir Alli.
 Throughout the year, this global project addressed issues relating to vehicles, speed, data, vulnerable road users, infrastructure, tunnels, management and human factors in order to improve road safety. video